reesecantu/learn-react-social-media/README.md

   - Clear forms after submit
   - Character limit with character count on post titles
   - Show vote sum not vote count (dislikes count as negative towards vote count)
+  - Remeber to fetch vote count and comment count when viewing a post inside a community
 - server-side validation
   - like/dislikes only sway count by one
   - posts are uploaded with images